Get your Trail Passes

-Trails are groomed for both skate and classic skiing November 15 - April 15, weather permitting, on Monday, Wednesday, Saturday, and Sunday.
-Trails are groomed additional days around Christmas and New Year’s Day and during Spring Break in March.
-For up-to-date grooming information, follow Teacup Nordic on Twitter or check out the Twitter feed on our homepage.
+Trails are groomed for both skate and classic skiing from November to May, weather permitting, on Monday, Wednesday, Saturday, and Sunday.
+Trails are groomed additional days around Christmas and New Year’s Day.
+Don't miss t-shirt spring sunshine ski days!

-Teacup Nordic offers 20+ kilometers of varied terrain; from flat and easy, to challenging hills with turns.
-Download a PDF of the trail map.
+Teacup Nordic offers 24 kilometers of varied terrain; from flat and easy, to challenging hills with turns.
+Teacup's trails range from about 4400' elevation down to 3900'.

 Cabin & Restrooms

-Teacup Nordic’s Ray Garey Cabin is a heated day-use cabin for all skiers to use for warming up, stowing extra gear or having a snack out of the weather.
-Two sheltered and regularly-maintained restrooms (pit toilets) are located near the cabin.
-There is no running water at Teacup Nordic.
+Teacup Nordic’s Ray Garey Cabin is a heated day-use cabin for all skiers to use for warming up or having a snack out of the weather.
+(Please keep gear outside.)
+Regularly-maintained restrooms (pit toilets) are available near the cabin.
+There is no running water or electricity at Teacup Nordic.

 Rentals & Lessons

-Rental equipment is not available at Teacup Nordic Ski Area.
-We recommend renting or purchasing Nordic skiing equipment at one of our local ski shops listed on the Nordic Skiing Resources page.
+Rental equipment is not available at Teacup Nordic.
+We recommend one of our local ski shops listed on the Nordic Skiing Resources page.

 Skiing with Kids